 She has published and spoken on complex and mass tort litigation and on the intersection of product liability and compliance issues, most recently on the implications for defense counsel of the GM ignition switch investigation.

 Cohen retired in July 2013 from her position as a senior litigation partner at Debevoise & Plimpton.

 For almost 28 years, her wide-ranging practice focused on complex tort litigation and internal investigations.
 She started at Debevoise in 1986 and became a partner in 1993.

-Ms. Cohen was active in the mass tort area her entire career, representing defendants in firearms, Agent Orange, smoking and health, toxic shock syndrome, pharmaceutical, and asbestos matters.
-A former member of the Product Liability Advisory Council (PLAC) Board of Directors and longtime member of its Case Selection Committee, Ms. Cohen has in-depth experience in the litigation of class actions and other aggregated claims.
-Ms. Cohen represented the Remington Arms Company for two decades and served as its primary strategic counsel in a variety of products liability matters, ranging from individual personal injury suits to class actions to municipal suits brought against the firearms industry.
+Cohen was active in the mass tort area for her entire career, representing defendants in firearms, Agent Orange, smoking and health, toxic shock syndrome, pharmaceutical, and asbestos matters.
+A former member of the Product Liability Advisory Council (PLAC) Board of Directors and longtime member of its case selection committee, she has in-depth experience in the litigation of class actions and other aggregated claims.

 She is a member of the American Law Institute, the Economic Club of New York, and the Dean's Council at the Law School.
 A longtime member of the Board of Citymeals-on-Wheels, Cohen served as the organization's co-president from 2009 to 2015.
 She is a director of the American Council on Germany and a member of its Financial Oversight and Audit Committee.

 Prior to practicing law, she was a reporter for the Cincinnati Post.
 Cohen was a law clerk for the Honorable Richard S. Arnold, 8th U.S. Court of Appeals.